joshnicholas/blog/words/lets-go-back-to-thinking-of-waste-as-an-input.md

 ---
-title: let's go back to thinking of waste as an input
+title: let"s go back to thinking of waste as an input
 date: 2016-12-08
 ---